flenniken/statictea/docs/readjson.md

 # readJsonFiles

-Read the json files and return the variables in one dictionary.
-The last file wins on duplicates.
+Read json files and return the variables.
+If there is an error, return a warning.
+A duplicate variable is skipped and it generates a warning.

 ```nim
 proc readJsonFiles(filenames: seq[string]): ValueOrWarning